lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/README.md

 open the walls surrounding hearts that have grown too sure.

-Or perhaps this: heretica is the invitation of mystery to a higher conversation-never a demand.
+Or perhaps this: heretica is the invitation of mystery to a higher conversation—never a demand.
 To dwell with heretica is to pass through the veil, to descend into the underworld of the collective unconscious and to be forever changed by it.
 Deceptions can never be unseen.
 Lies can never be retold.
 Blind certainties can never be restored.
 It is not just to risk losing the approval of